Activity / Job — Decisions

 - Cost:

-orbit-commonnow owns a wider slice of runtime vocabulary and has to stay disciplined about not accreting behavior.
+orbit-commonnow owns a wider slice of runtime vocabulary and has to stay disciplined about not accreting behavior. - Cost: session reuse becomes a narrowly scoped feature instead of a general-purpose memory layer.

 ADR-003 — Resolve backend: auto once, before dispatch